 Applications to the tribunals must be in writing.
 If, after submitting an application, you decide not to proceed with your application, the tribunal must also be notified of this in writing.

 Application forms are available from AAT’s website at www.aat.gov.au.

-In some cases, you will have to pay an application fee of $816 (this figure is correct as of 30 June 2014).
+In some cases, you will have to pay an application fee of $884 (this figure is correct as of 1 July 2016).
 However, this may be reduced to $100 if you provide evidence of financial hardship.
 If you have paid a full application fee and your application is resolved in your favour, most of the fee will be refunded.
 There is no refund if you paid the reduced application fee.
 For more information about AAT’s fees, see www.aat.gov.au/applying-for-a-review/fees.

 Applications should be sent to VCAT within 28 days of the day on which you were informed of the relevant decision.
 The time limit for applying may be extended (s 126 VCAT Act); time limit extension forms are available on VCAT’s website.

 Application fees vary according to the type of dispute and the Act under which the application is made (the various application fees are listed on VCAT’s website: www.vcat.vic.gov.au/resources/fees).
 In some cases, daily hearing fees may apply.
 Fees may be waived for financial hardship.

 An application for review does not automatically stop the decision from being implemented.
-However, the person affected may apply to the tribunal to have the implementation of the decision postponed.
-This postponement application should be made using the official forms (s 41 AAT Act; s 50 VCAT Act); which are available on the AAT and VCAT websites.
+However, the person affected may apply to the tribunal to have the implementation of the decision postponed – this is known as a stay application (s 41 AAT Act; s 50 VCAT Act).

 In certain cases, an authority is not required to give reasons for a decision where the matter involves the public interest.